 Easy Mushroom Risotto

-So after picking up a basket of all different kinds of wild mushrooms at the farmer’s market, I thought today we could work them into a mushroom-packed Easy Mushroom Risotto!
+So after picking up a basket of wild mushrooms at the farmer’s market, I thought today we could work them into a fungi-packed Easy Mushroom Risotto!

 The key to risotto is in how you make the rice.
 While most rice recipes have you just throw all the water in with the rice, boil it, and call it a day, risotto is a bit different.
 First off, we’ll use broth instead of water to infuse the risotto with loads of flavor.